Cassibelanus/advanced-video/SampleProjectGuide.md

 ![Relink Folder](files/relink-clips.PNG)

 4. Then, in the file window that opens, find the folder ‘scenes’ in the folders we provided ( **files > spring > scenes** ).
-Don't open the folder, just click on it and the select 'Open' or 'Import'.
+Don't open the folder, just click on it and select 'Open' or 'Import'.
 *Repeat this for any other offline files by selecting the individual file/ media/ clip, right-click and select the option ‘Relink Selected clips...’*
 ![Relink Clip](files/relink-clips2.PNG)